polarmutex/fava-envelope/README.md

 ```

 ## Set up Budget Accounts
-You will need to specify the Assets and Liabiities you want included in your budget (For example ignoring Investment accounts). you can use regular expression in these statements
+You will need to specify the Assets and Liabilities you want included in your budget (For example ignoring Investment accounts). you can use regular expression in these statements
 ```
 2020-01-01 custom "envelope" "budget account" "Assets:Checking"
 2020-01-01 custom "envelope" "budget account" "Liabilities:Credit-Cards:*"